cmpt231-16fa/hw4/index.md

   with each number divided by 100 to get it into the range [0,1).

 4. Let K = `[ 5, 12, 3, 15, 7, 1, 4 ]` be a sequence of keys.
-  Demonstrate inserting these keys in order into a hash table of size 7, if the hash table uses:
+  Demonstrate (show as much work as you can) inserting these keys in order into a **hash table** of size 7, if the hash table uses:
   + (a) *(2pts)* Chaining, with multiplication hash and A=0.3
   + (b) *(3pts)* Open addressing, with division hash and quadratic probing,
     \` c\_1=0.5, c\_2=3.5 \`.